 It’s selfish of me to do self-care when others need me

 I went to work at a coffee shop the other day and an exhausted-looking mom walked in with a crying toddler.
 She ordered a latte with an extra shot (this makes it a total of 3 espresso shots) and told the barrister “It’s one of these days.”
 As her boy was getting louder by the minute, she lost it and started yelling and shaking him.
 My heart broke, for her and him.
 Her exhaustion made her absolutely unequipped to deal with a moody toddler.
 Any mom would admit that when rested, we respond to stress and adversity with more calmness, grace, compassion, and composure.

 So yes, there are times when you need to be selfish for a short period of time and take care of you first.
 Because it will determine how you show up as a mom, partner, wife, daughter, colleague, or friend.
 It’s the difference between showing up as rested, calm, kind and loving versus impatient, snappy, moody, angry, and unloving.

 Self-care will determine how you show up as a mom, partner, wife, daughter, colleague or friend.

 Self-care takes too much time

-This might be true if you assume that self-care would mean going away on a few-day retreat.
-When you download the Self-Care Guide to Balanced Hormones, you will be empowered with many ideas that don’t take much time – such as deep abdominal breathing (to activate your parasympathetic nervous system) or 5-minute gratitude journal entry.
+This might be true if you assume that self-care would mean going away on a week-long retreat.
+When you download the Self-Care Guide to Balanced Hormones, you will be empowered with many ideas that don’t take much time – such as deep abdominal breathing (to activate your parasympathetic nervous system) or a 5-minute gratitude journal entry.